Menu

 Does Our Thyroid Deserve All The Blame?

 A concern I have when speaking to members of the thyroid community is the habit of blaming perhaps too much on our thyroid condition.
-Obviously we all know our own bodies best, but the tendency to think that all and any health complaints must come from our diagnosed thyroid condition such as Hashimoto’s and hypothyroidism, could mean that we’re actually missing another health condition altogether.
+Obviously, we all know our own bodies best, but the tendency to think that all and any health complaints must come from our diagnosed thyroid condition such as Hashimoto’s or hypothyroidism, could mean that we’re actually missing another health condition altogether.

 On average, women with PCOS tend to have higher TSH levels and be subclinically (borderline) hypothyroid when compared to controls of the same age without PCOS.
 [1]